Nmene018/https-github.com-Nmene018-theatre-link/README.md

 - [x] User has to be able to create an account and log back in with all their previous information (favorites, matches) saved.
 - [x] User must see the home screen that organizes all the movies by genre
-- [ ] User has to be able to click on a movie genre and swipe yes or no on all the movies within the specified genre
+- [x] User has to be able to click on a movie genre and swipe yes or no on all the movies within the specified genre
-- [ ] User must be able to see all the matches they have matched with other users for when it comes to any of the movies they swipped right to
+- [x] User must be able to see all the matches they have matched with other users for when it comes to any of the movies they swipped right to
 - [ ] Profile page for each user
-- [ ] User must be able to see all the movies that swiped right to on their profile page

 **Optional Nice-to-have Stories**
 * Streaming vs. In Theater Choice of Available Movies